Exposure Seminar Series

 Wondering what you can do with your PhD?
 Our seminar series will help you explore the broad variety of career trajectories that may be of interest to PhD-trained scientists.
 Please visit our calendar for a list of upcoming seminars.

 Therefore, the Exposure seminar series is designed to highlight 10 career Exposure Areas and offer insight into career trajectories within each area.
-Our exposure areas and examples of careers are listed below:
+Our exposure areas and examples of careers are listed below.
+Click on any exposure area to learn more and view past seminars:

 - Academic Research: primary investigator, research staff/professional